selinawaber/statistical_modeling/Clustering.md

 plot(hc1)

 # We can return a datastructure where each item is assigned to a cluster, provided number of clusters
+# The output of each cutree() call represents the cluster assignments for each observation in the original dataset.
 cut = cutree(hc1, 6)

 # We can do the same visually like this: